Gueguettee/ASTER_DELTA_NEUTRAL/ASTER_codes/mega_plan.md

     - Portfolio-wide health checks for imbalance and liquidation risk.
     - Dynamic discovery of tradable delta-neutral pairs.
     - Automated order precision handling for all trades.
+    - Modular rendering system with consistent formatting across CLI and dashboard.
-    - Full integration of API, strategy, and UI layers.
+    - Full separation of concerns with reusable components.

 ---